The Labour Party Website

 Requests regarding data supplied via this website

 On request, we supply copies of your personal data which you may have supplied via this website.
 If you wish to obtain such copies, you must write to the General Secretary of the Labour Party at the address below, and include a payment of €6.35 per request.
-Please note that requests must be made in writing, no request will be accepted by email.
+Please note that requests must be made in writing.
+Requests sent by email to email@example.com should include “Access Request” in the subject line to help us identify and respond to such requests in a timely manner.
 You should include any personal identifiers which you supplied earlier via the website (e.g. Name; address; phone number; e-mail address).
 Your request will be dealt with as soon as possible and will take not more than 40 days to process.

 If you discover we hold inaccurate information about you, you can request the Labour Party to correct that information.
 Such a request must be in writing

 In certain circumstances you may also request that data which you have supplied via the website be deleted.
 If you wish to request a deletion, you would generally be expected to identify some contravention of data protection law in the manner in which this office processes the data concerned.

 If you are concerned about how personal data are processed via this website, please do not hesitate to bring such concerns to the attention of the Labour Party at firstname.lastname@example.org or at the address provided above.